Computers are running on chips at a North Yorkshire holiday park where its family owners have gone entirely off-grid for their electricity supply.

 The park provides just over 70 privately owned holiday homes as well as touring pitches, all situated within 30 acres of grounds which include areas of ancient woodland.

-“We have always tried to ensure that our business has a minimal impact on the natural environment, and to do all we can to encourage the abundant animal and plant life,” said James.
+“We have always tried to encourage the abundant animal and plant life,” said James.

 “Moor Lodge has long attracted holiday home buyers and touring guests with a keen interest in the natural world, and they are as excited as we are with what’s been achieved.

-“We always try and use goods and service suppliers from within the region, and so we were also delighted to be able to find a local source for our woodchips.
+“We always try and use goods and service suppliers from within the region, and so we were also delighted to find a local source for our woodchips.

 “This is one of those rare situations where it really is a win-win all round!” added James.